dajudge/kafkaproxy/README.md

 where the the proxy instances can be reached.

 # Run kafkaproxy in Docker
 kafkaproxy is built to be run in a container.
+The released versions are available at [Docker Hub](https://hub.docker.com/r/dajudge/kafkaproxy).
 ## Command line
 The only mandatory configuration is the broker map file.
 So, once you created a suitable YAML configuration, you can start kafkaproxy with the following command line: